Christmas Harmony: Vision Factory Presents

 Christmas Harmony: Vision Factory Presents (stylized as CHRISTMAS HARMONY ～VISION FACTORY presents～) is a compilation album of composed of Christmas-themed songs by various Vision Factory artists.
 It was released shortly before the holiday season on November 21, 2007 as a 2-Disc bundle.

 In December 2006, Vision Factory held a mobile contest titled "Christmas Songs You Choose", in which certain artists were chosen to take part in creating a Christmas album the following year.

-The album charted at #89 on the Oricon Albums Charts.
+The album charted at No. 89 on the Oricon Albums Chart.